AlainPlattner/gpg/content/GPR/GPR_resolution_distance.rst

 Therefore, shorter pulse widths result in shorter spatial lengths.
 This was stated in the previous subsection.

-Examine the gif below.
+Examine the animation below.
-Examine the wave as it propagates through both the ground and the Earth.
+Observe the wave as it propagates through both the ground and the Earth.
 In which medium is the wavefront thicker/thinner?
 In which medium is the GPR signal moving slower/faster?
 Does this make sense from the equations above?